amplication/plugins/plugins/broker-redis/README.md

 ## Configuration

+The `port` setting is the port that will be used for the url of the redis server.

-The `url` setting is the url of the Redis server.
+The `host` setting is the host that will be used for the url of the redis server.

 The `retryAttempts` setting is the number of times to retry a message.